Keukoo/Stocks-Watchlist/README.md

 -"Sector" and "Industry" columns, data source: finviz module, I need to display not only the sector and industry for each symbol but also the daily growth ranking number and the growth percentage of the sector and industry, as shown in the screenshot.
 For example, "5- Healthcare (-1.04%)" would mean that after checking with finviz for the sectors and industries with the highest percentage growth today, the Healthcare sector is in the top 5 but has lost 1.04% today. (check splits.py -> get_splits for an example, but they do not upload every second).
 If the sector or industry has a positive % then change the cell color to darkgold like in splits.py (check screenshot below)
 ![image](https://github.com/Keukoo/Stocks-Watchlist/assets/138369317/a20c2e55-ebcc-45a0-bea6-4a3cb5c3424a)

--"Splits Past" column, I want the data to appear as shown in this screenshot (check funcion get_splits from splits.py):
+-"Splits Past" column, data source: yfinance.
+I want the data to appear as shown in this screenshot (check funcion get_splits from splits.py):
 ![image](https://github.com/Keukoo/Stocks-Watchlist/assets/138369317/e9f646a0-503c-4326-958c-f10a1274ba92)